apache/flink/docs/internals/state_backends.md

 *Keyed State* and *Operator State* exist in two forms: *managed* and *raw*.

-*Managed State* is represented in data structured controlled by the Flink runtime, such as internal hash tables, or RocksDB.
+*Managed State* is represented in data structures controlled by the Flink runtime, such as internal hash tables, or RocksDB.
-Examples are the "ValueState", "ListState", etc. Flink's runtime encodes the states and writes them into the checkpoints.
+Examples are "ValueState", "ListState", etc. Flink's runtime encodes the states and writes them into the checkpoints.

 *Raw State* is state that users and operators keep in their own data structures.
-Upon checkpoints, they only write a sequence or bytes into the checkpoint.
+When checkpointed, they only write a sequence of bytes into the checkpoint.
 Flink knows nothing about the state's data structures and sees only the raw bytes.

 ## Checkpointing Procedure

-When operator snapshots are takes, there are two parts: The **synchronous** and the **asynchronous** part.
+When operator snapshots are taken, there are two parts: the **synchronous** and the **asynchronous** parts.

 Operators and state backends provide their snapshots as a Java `FutureTask`.
-That task contains the state where tte *synchronous* part is completed and the *asynchronous* part is pending.
+That task contains the state where the *synchronous* part is completed and the *asynchronous* part is pending.
 The asynchronous part is then executed by a background thread for that checkpoint.

-Operators that checkpoint purely synchronous return an already completed `FutureTask`.
+Operators that checkpoint purely synchronously return an already completed `FutureTask`.
 If an asynchronous operation needs to be performed, it is executed in the `run()` method of that `FutureTask`.

-The tasks are canceleable, in order to release streams and other resource consuming handles.
+The tasks are cancelable, in order to release streams and other resource consuming handles.